You do exceptional things in the classroom every single day. NCTE is here to recognize them.

 The first awards in memory of Diana Hacker were presented at the TYCA Breakfast at the CCCC Convention in 2005

 The Diana Hacker TYCA Outstanding Programs in English Awards for Two-Year Colleges and Teachers are given annually and honor two-year college teachers and their colleges for exemplary programs that enhance students’ language learning, helping them to achieve their college, career, and personal goals.
-The TYCA Awards Committee is seeking submissions for the award to be given in 2019.
-The colleges selected for the awards and for honorable mention will be honored at the TYCA Breakfast at the CCCC Convention in Pittsburgh, Pennsylvania, March 16, 2019.
+The TYCA Awards Committee is seeking submissions for the award to be given in 2020.
+The colleges selected for the awards and for honorable mention will be honored at the TYCA Luncheon at the CCCC Convention in Milwaukee, Wisconsin, March 25, 2020.

 Applicants must complete the online submission form, with a brief description of their program (60 words or fewer), and a narrative (1,000 words or fewer).
-For information, send an email to firstname.lastname@example.org.
+For more information read the award brochure or send an email to firstname.lastname@example.org.

 CLICK BELOW FOR THE AWARD CRITERIA AND THE ONLINE SUBMISSION FORM: